What is the best way to get rid of sweat bees?

 Using a sweat bee trap is an alternative to a repellant.

 Traps are a popular method, especially when numbers start to increase.
-If sweat bees are nesting on your property and becoming more intrusive, traps will help.
+If sweat bees nest on your property and become intrusive, traps will help.

 The downside of using traps to get rid of sweat bees is that they a non-discriminant.
 They will capture other insects as well.